-With refined grains, whole grains are greater in fibre, which may reduce “bad” LDL cholesterol and decrease cardiac disease risk.
+With refined grains, whole grains are more fantastic in fiber, reducing “bad” LDL cholesterol and decreasing cardiac disease risk.

 Multiple readings have found that including extra whole grains in your diet can profit your heart health.

-Similarly, another study discovered that eating at least 3 servings of whole grains.
-It considerably decreased systolic blood pressure (BP)by 6 mmHg, which is enough to decrease stroke risk by about 25 per cent.
+Similarly, another study discovered that eating at least three servings of whole grains.
+It considerably decreased systolic blood pressure (BP)by six mmHg, which is enough to reduce stroke risk by about 25 percent.

-Strawberries, blackberries, blueberries, and raspberries are crowded with important nutrients that play a vital role in cardiac health.
+Strawberries, blackberries, blueberries, and raspberries are crowded with essential nutrients that play a vital role in cardiac health.

 Berries are also enriched with antioxidants like anthocyanins, which guard against the oxidative anxiety and swelling that contribute to cardiac disease growth.